NepsAcademy/my-movie-lib-javascript/README.md

 - **Movie Details:** A dedicated page with a two-column layout to view the details of a single movie review.
 - **Responsive Design:** The layout smoothly adapts to desktop, tablet, and mobile screens using Flexbox and Media Queries.
 - **Interactive UI:** Smooth transitions and hover effects on cards and buttons to improve user experience.
+- **[NEW]** Dark Mode: Toggle between light and dark themes for a comfortable viewing experience in any environment.
+- **[NEW]** Search Bar: A text-based search bar that filters movies in real time based on the movie title.

 ## 🛠️ Technologies